Subatomic Physics Research Tools and Instruments grants program

 • need to upgrade or replace obsolete or failed equipment

-• Importance of the requested item(s) for the training of highly qualified personnel (HQP)
+• Training of highly qualified personnel (HQP)

 • quality and extent of training